eduherminio/texel-tuner/README.md

 # Texel tuner

-Thanks to [@toanth](https://github.com/toanth/) for helping me understand this tuner's behavior, for the minor fixes required to get it up and running and for help me debugging my own code.
+Thanks to [@toanth](https://github.com/toanth/) for helping me understand this tuner's behavior, for the minor fixes required to get it up and running and for helping me debugging my own code.

 Regarding the tuner's behavior, in their words: